RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-02-01-thoughts-on-space.md

 effective treatment for allergies.
 Unlike the rest of her predictions, that turns out not to have panned out quite as she hoped.

+In retrospect I should have dealt with the allergies more seriously.
+After not very thoroughly surveying the options available to me at the time, I ended up finding (through my sister) a company started by an English man who if anything had had worse allergies than I did.
+He ended up intentionally infecting himself with human hookworms, the gory details of which process I will spare you.
+If you're interested look him up, his name is Jasper Lawrence and the idea of intentially infecting yourself with various semi-benign parasites is called "helminthic therapy."

+This company, Auto-Immune Therapies had made a business out of actually selling kits for infecting yourself with hookworms or whipworms to aid in treating various auto-immune diseases.

 Random anecdotes I could throw in: